Hackerspace: Organization

 Membership fees are usually the main income of a hackerspace, but some also accept external sponsors.
-Some hackerspaces in the US have 501(c)3 status (or the equivalent in their jurisdiction), while others have chosen to forgo tax exempt status.
+In the United States, some hackerspaces are organized as tax-exempt nonprofit organizations, including organizations with 501(c)(3) status, while others have chosen to forgo tax-exempt status.
 University-affiliated hackerspaces often do not charge an explicit fee, but are generally limited to students, staff, or alumni, although visiting guests from other hackerspaces are usually welcome.
 Some hackerspaces accept volunteer labor in lieu of membership fees, especially from financially limited participants.
 In addition, some hackerspaces earn income from sponsoring and staffing high-tech flea markets, where members of the general public may buy and sell new and used equipment and supplies.

 There is a loose, informal tradition at many hackerspaces of welcoming visitors from other similar organizations, whether across town or internationally.
 Free exchange of ideas, skills, and knowledge are encouraged, especially at periodic gatherings sometimes called "build nights", "open door" or "open house" days.
+The tradition of welcoming visitors to exchange ideas can sometimes be organized into open technologies transfers to address the needs of local communities, as it happened during a week-long opens-source wind-turbine workshop organized with Nea Guinea at Kopli 93 in Estonia in November 2022.

 Makerspaces are increasingly being included as learning spaces in schools, learning commons, and other educational facilities.

-Ethic
+Ethics

-Hackerspaces are widely defined on hackerspaces.org as “community-operated physical places, where people can meet and work on their projects”.
-The exact functioning of the space varies from place to place and is determined by its members and while there is no blueprint or set of guidelines to create a hackerspace, they generally follow a “hacker ethic”, which “include freedom, in the sense of autonomy as well as of free access and circulation of information; distrust of authority, that is, opposing the traditional, industrial top-down style of organization; embracing the concept of learning by doing and peer-to-peer learning processes as opposed to formal modes of learning; sharing, solidarity and cooperation”.
+Hackerspaces are widely defined on hackerspaces.org as "community-operated physical places, where people can meet and work on their projects".
+Their organization varies from place to place and is determined by their members.
+Although there is no single blueprint or set of guidelines for creating a hackerspace, many spaces draw on a "hacker ethic", which has been described as including autonomy, free access to and circulation of information, distrust of traditional top-down authority, learning by doing, peer-to-peer learning, sharing, solidarity, and cooperation.

 Hackerspaces have also been described as physical manifestations of the peer production principles.